brendenehlers/presentations/else-statements/slides.md

 ---

 ---
-layout: quote
+layout: fact
 ---

 # Guard Clauses

-Guard clauses are checks on variables that will end the function execution when the check fails.
+<p>Guard clauses are checks on variables that will end the function execution when the check fails.</p>

 <!-- Guard clause example -->